Sneha14112002/Car-Data-Analysis/README.md

 Data Source: https://www.kaggle.com/code/shubhamsinghgharsele/exploratory-data-analysis-on-automobile-dataset/data

 Goal of this project:
-Automobile Data visualization using Machine Learning
+Automobile Data visualization using Machine Learning.The objective of this report is to perform exploratory data analysis to find the primary relationships between features, which include univariate analysis, which includes finding the maximum and minimum, such as the weight, engine size, horsepower, and price.

 Exploratory Data Analysis:
 Read the data as Pandas Dataframe